 The pillow goes between your knees.

 When it comes to choosing the right pillow, there are no right or wrong answers.
 Pick something that’s supportive, that’s comfortable for you, and that relieves pain.

 Make Sure Your Bed Is A Good Fit For You

 A lot of people are sleeping on beds that are inherently bad for their backs or that are uncomfortable.
 If you don’t get a new bed, it’s unlikely that the problem will go away.

-If you’re committed to a pain-free night, check out this selection of the best mattresses for back conditions and choose a mattress that will allow you to sleep in your desired position all night long.
+If you’re committed to a pain-free night, choose a mattress that will allow you to sleep in your desired position all night long.
 The ideal bed is one that you don’t toss and turn in – one where you can get a good night’s rest and feel rejuvenated in the morning.

 If you can’t buy a new bed because finances are tight, consider putting plywood supports between the mattress and its base.
 This is a solution that can work for quite some time.
 As a temporary solution, you can also have someone move your mattress onto the floor.

 It won’t be able to breathe when you do this, so the risk is that you will end up creating a mildew, mold, or other problem if you sweat a lot at night.

 But, if you only need a solution for a week, and you can clean your mattress after, then the floor will be a fine solution.

 You could also try sleeping on the floor with an assortment of pillows to give you support.
 Many people with back pain find that a hard surface is better than a bed.
 Of course, you should always ease into this.